 THAT’S the magic of integrating content marketing with SEO.

-If you feed them information they need during that research, and optimize it for keywords that fit…. you’re making touch-points that integrate into a larger whole.
+If you feed them information they need during that research, and optimize it for keywords that fit…. you create touch-points that integrate into a larger whole.
 They’ll be more likely TO CHOOSE YOU when they’re ready to buy.

 If you need a little help learning how to integrate SEO with your content, grab a copy of my book, Above The Noise.
-It walks you through some simple ways to get started.
+It walks you through a few basics to get started.